kevinfrei/EMP/README.md

 ### *In Progress*

 Migrate to Recoil.
-One of the two key authors is on my team, it supports React suspense, and I've been drooling over it for about a year.
+One of the two key authors is on my team, and it was kinda "his idea".
+It supports React suspense, and I've been drooling over it for about a year.
 Now that it's been open-sourced, I'm going to switch from undux to recoil.

+### Recoil Notes

+For data that "lives" on the server/in the main process, there are a couple different models.
+If it's "read only" that can be trivially modeled using *selectors*.
+Just make the getter download data from the server.
+Even if it might change (i.e. the user changes the paths to search for music from, thus changing the music DB) you can make the dependency clear by invoking the getter on the thing the read-only value depends on (even if you don't use it on the client side).

+For data that is changing, but is also stored on the server/in the main process, there's a big more complex data flow necessary.
+You can't really model the dependency of the data accurately in just *atoms* and *selectors*.
+Instead, you need to include a React Effect that will pull the initial value from the server and ansynchronously dump it into a piece of recoil state.

+My current thinking is that the recoild state should be in an *atom* because I want fully synchonized data to be stored somewhere explicitly rather than just relying on some sort of caching mechanism deep in the bowels of Recoil.
+It also makes more sense when you recognize *selectors* as functional state of their dependents.

+So there are 3 separate React Effects we need:

+1. Request an initial value for the atom.
+2. Subscribe to changes on the server side and reflect they back to the atom.
+3. Send updated values of the atom back to the server side.

+It's not completely clear how #1 and #2 might interact.
+In addition it's probably worth preventing #2 from triggering an infinite loop between #2 and
+#3.

+## This stuff is all out of date
+I should review it once I'm happy with the state of my recoil-iness.

 ### Bugs
 * Handle audio files that don't fit my schema